Direct Support Professional Job Description

 - Be a positive mentor and coach for new team members to ensure their job success and future.

-- Ability to effectively manage and redirect physical behaviors of client.
+- Ability to effectively manage and redirect behaviors, both physical and verbal.

 - Ability to be trained or operate a Hoyer Lift, Van Lift (wheelchair), and/or manual lifts.